Democracy in America: Summary

 The primary focus of Democracy in America is an analysis of why republican representative democracy has succeeded in the United States while failing in so many other places.
 Tocqueville seeks to apply the functional aspects of democracy in the United States to what he sees as the failings of democracy in his native France.

 Tocqueville speculates on the future of democracy in the United States, discussing possible threats to democracy and possible dangers of democracy.
 These include his belief that democracy has a tendency to degenerate into "soft despotism" as well as the risk of developing a tyranny of the majority.
 He observes that the strong role religion played in the United States was due to its separation from the government, a separation all parties found agreeable.
 He contrasts this to France, where there was what he perceived to be an unhealthy antagonism between democrats and the religious, which he relates to the connection between church and state.
-Recent scholarship has pointed out that Tocqueville did not speak to or attend to any African American women in the course of his study, though their views on democracy, autonomy, and freedom largely aligned with his, if slavery were abolished.

 Insightful analysis of political society was supplemented in the second volume by description of civil society as a sphere of private and civilian affairs, mirroring Hegel.
 Tocqueville observed that social mechanisms have paradoxes, as in what later became known as the Tocqueville effect: "social frustration increases as social conditions improve".
 He wrote that this growing hatred of social privilege, as social conditions improve, leads to the state concentrating more power to itself.
 Tocqueville's views on the United States took a darker turn after 1840, however, as made evident in Craiutu and Jennings' Tocqueville on America after 1840: Letters and Other Writings.

 Impact

 Democracy in America was published in two volumes, the first in 1835 and the other in 1840.
 It was immediately popular in both Europe and the United States, while also having a profound impact on the French population.
 By the twentieth century, it had become a classic work of political science, social science, and history.
 It is a commonly assigned reading for undergraduates of American universities majoring in the political or social sciences, and part of the introductory political theory syllabus at Cambridge, Oxford, Princeton and other institutions.
 In the introduction to his translation of the book, Harvard Professor Harvey C. Mansfield calls it "at once the best book ever written on democracy and the best book ever written on America."

 Tocqueville's work is often acclaimed for making a number of astute predictions.
-He anticipates the potential acrimony over the abolition of slavery that would tear apart the United States and lead to the American Civil War, as well as the eventual superpower rivalry between the United States and Russia, which exploded after World War II and spawned the Cold War.
+He anticipates the potential acrimony over the abolition of slavery that would tear apart the United States and lead to the American Civil War, as well as the eventual superpower rivalry between the United States and the Soviet Union, which exploded after World War II and spawned the Cold War.